Marowski Bluff Prairie

 Some restoration work was begun in 2000, but most work has been done since 2007, after permanent protection began.
 In addition to planting prairie vegetation, approximately 59 acres have been cleared of dense trees and brush that had invaded the site over the previous 60 years.
 More clearing still needs to be done, along with additional weed control and planting of prairie seed.
 Restoration of the cold-water streams and wetlands began in 2012, with more worked planned.

 There is still much to do, and it will take many decades to even begin to approach what the original ecosystems were like, but we are off to a very good start.
-It is also TPE’s intent to expand the preserve should opportunities arise.
+It is also The Prairie Enthusiast’s intent to expand the preserve should opportunities arise.

-The restoration and management work to date has been done mostly by volunteers and interns and aided by paid TPE land management staff and contractors paid for with grants from the US Fish & Wildlife Service, WI Department of Natural Resources, Wildlife Conservation Society, Paul E. Stry Foundation, Alliant Energy Foundation, and private donations.
+The restoration and management work to date has been done mostly by volunteers and interns and aided by paid The Prairie Enthusiasts land management staff and contractors paid for with grants from the US Fish & Wildlife Service, WI Department of Natural Resources, Wildlife Conservation Society, Paul E. Stry Foundation, Alliant Energy Foundation, and private donations.

 Mukwonago River Oak Barrens